 In the example above, the Sync option is activated for the IAC driver, which is a virtual MIDI port that can be used on Mac OS X systems.
 This will allow you to synchronize other audio/video applications to Live on the same computer.

 Learn more about how to use virtual MIDI drivers.

-Because of a number of factors, including audio buffer sizes both in Live and in the slave application, the timing of the two sequencers will probably be slightly offset.
+Because of a number of factors, including audio buffer sizes both in Live and in the slave device, the timing of the two will probably be slightly offset.

 For this reason, Live allows you to correcting the timing by adjusting the MIDI Clock Sync Delay.
-To do this, unfold the MIDI port connected to your external sequencer.
+To do this, unfold the MIDI port connected to your external device.

 Ideally, you should activate the metronome in Live and on the sequencer to be synced to Live.
 If this is a drum machine or other device without an in-built metronome, you can create a simple pattern with an accent on each beat instead.

 Now adjust the MIDI Clock Sync Delay until both metronomes are perfectly aligned.
 Please note that after pressing play, it will take a couple of measures before both tempi align and settle on a stable value.

 The MIDI Clock Type "Song" is used to transmit the Song Position Pointer information together with the MIDI Clock, which is useful when syncing another DAW to Live.
 If the synced device is a drum machine or groove box that plays looped patterns, "Pattern" type is recommended instead.

 Synchronizing Live to an external device

 If you wish to synchronize Live to an external drum machine, synthesizer, hardware sequencer or another DAW, you will need to enable the Sync switch in the MIDI Input port you've used to connect the external device to.